meecatmeow/meecatmeow.github.io/_posts/2024-08-01-applied-data-science-project.md

 Messaging and Tone      | Empowering Language to be used, focusing on growth, self-improveent and well-being over appearance Product Alignment       | Tailored Fitness Programs designed for overwreight individuals

 Future work could also focus on refining the clustering model, perhaps by experimenting with different clustering algorithms or incorporating additional demographic or behavioral features to enhance the understanding of group dynamics.
+We can also re-analyze new membership numbers after a few months to review the effectiveness of the social marketing proposal.

-## $${\color{blue}AI Ethics}$$
+## AI Ethics
-Discuss the potential data science ethics issues (privacy, fairness, accuracy, accountability, transparency) in your project.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Fusce bibendum neque eget nunc mattis eu sollicitudin enim tincidunt.
-Vestibulum lacus tortor, ultricies id dignissim ac, bibendum in velit.
-Proin convallis mi ac felis pharetra aliquam.
-Curabitur dignissim accumsan rutrum.
-In arcu magna, aliquet vel pretium et, molestie et arcu.
-Mauris lobortis nulla et felis ullamcorper bibendum.
-Phasellus et hendrerit mauris.
-Proin eget nibh a massa vestibulum pretium.
-Suspendisse eu nisl a ante aliquet bibendum quis a nunc.
-Praesent varius interdum vehicula.
-Aenean risus libero, placerat at vestibulum eget, ultricies eu enim.
-Praesent nulla tortor, malesuada adipiscing adipiscing sollicitudin, adipiscing eget est.

-## $${\color{blue}Source Codes and Datasets}$$
+## Source Codes and Datasets
 Upload your model files and dataset into a GitHub repo and add the link here.